If you have selected a Facebook account and included a link in the text of your post, a Facebook Link Preview will be generated.

 However, rather than using a Facebook Link Preview, you can always attach media to your post in Edgar or remove the Facebook link preview to send a text only post.

 *Note: Facebook has an 8MB limit on images included in previews.
 If an image on your website is over 8MB, it will not be included in a link preview.

 What if Edgar says he can't find a Facebook Preview for my link?

-So, even if Edgar can't show you a preview right now, Facebook will still display one based on the meta data on your website.
+So, even if Edgar can't show you a preview right now due to a firewall or communication error with the website, Facebook will still display one based on the meta data on your website.

 And you can always see exactly what Facebook will show in a preview by using their link preview tool.

 There are a few reasons why Edgar may not be able to display a Facebook preview for your link.
 Check out some of the common issues below:

 Edgar may have received a server error from the website, likely due to site maintenance or another issue on the website's end.
 In most instances, these errors are temporary.

 If your URL is correct and there are no current server issues, Edgar may be receiving an SSL error from the site.
 The website will not allow a preview to be pulled due to a firewall or security bot.
 Give another link from the same domain a try.
 If Edgar is still unable to pull a preview, this is likely the case.

 But don't worry.
 Facebook will still display a preview when the post is published.
 See what that preview will look like using their link preview tool.